Shared Ownership Stamp Duty

 How Shared Ownership Works

 With shared ownership, you buy a share of a property (typically 25-75%) and pay rent on the remainder.
 Over time, you can "staircase" to buy larger shares until you own it outright.
+Use our stamp duty calculator to estimate your liability.

 Two Options for Paying SDLT